 web analytics

-We use adjective to modify nouns.
+We use adjectives to describe nouns.
 But, sometimes we use two or more adjectives together to modify one noun.
 In this case, we have to know which adjective comes first and which one comes later.
-There are rules about adjective word order.
-Let’s see the following examples.

 • Don lives in a nice new house.